enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Order completion view should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * The order number, order line items, and summary should be displayed clearly and in a large font
 * A call to action should be prominently displayed for making order changes
-* Tracking scripts should correctly track completed purchases and views of the order detail
+* Tracking scripts should correctly track a completed purchase
-* Subsequent visits to the order detail view should not be tracked as additionally completed purchases
+* When the completed purchase is tracked on the order detail view, a subsequent visit to the order detail view should not be tracked as an additionally completed purchase
 * Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
-* Social links and features should be associated with the brand’s social channels and handles, i.e., should mention brand social handle, correct social URL, etc.
+* Social links and features should be associated with the brand’s social channels and handles, e.g. should mention brand social handle, correct social URL, etc.

 ### Blog
 {:.no_toc}